 In the current climate, where tax avoidance is frequently discussed in the media and those perceived to have avoided tax are vilified in the press, tax has become a reputational issue as well as a financial liability.
-Our tax team includes a former in-house tax director and a former head of indirect taxes so we understand the challenges and priorities of an in-house tax function.

-As well as our UK based corporate tax team, we also provide corporate tax advice in Germany, France and China.
 Working with our international tax colleagues and with contacts in other jurisdictions we are able to provide advice on cross border transactions.

 We work with the Pinsent Masons global sectors and core industries and markets to understand the business and tax issues in particular sectors.
 We have particular experience in the energy and natural resources, infrastructure and financial services sectors and the real estate and universities and higher education core industries and markets.